lewgun/sesame/design/sds-design.md

 will add support to Sesame cli sub command.
 This cmd shd be used stream changes to the SDS api endpoint to the terminal.

-`kubectl -n projectsesame exec $Sesame_POD -c Sesame Sesame cli sds`
+`kubectl -n projectsesame exec $SESAME_POD -c Sesame Sesame cli sds`

 [0]: https://github.com/projectsesame/sesame/issues/898